Incentive Compensation

 As businesses grow, so do their compensation structures.
 What once worked for a 10-person sales team can’t scale to a 200-person, multi-region revenue org.
 And without a roadmap, most teams stay stuck in reactive mode managing exceptions rather than driving employee performance.

+Each stage improves plan design, transparency, alignment with business goals, and stakeholder collaboration.
 Companies use maturity models to benchmark current practices, identify gaps, and drive continuous improvement.
 This model helps HR, finance, and sales teams align performance-based pay with measurable outcomes.

 According to Deloitte’s 2024 Total Rewards Maturity Report, only 18% of organizations have reached the advanced level where incentive pay is fully aligned with strategic business objectives.
 Meanwhile, 24% still operate at a foundational stage, highlighting a significant opportunity gap.